pratikpatelx/Flashy/flashy_website/index.rst

 .. _user:

-User profiles
+User Profiles
 -------------

 Users will be able to create and manage different user profiles.
-This will allow the user to manage which decks of flashcards they have access to incase there are more than one user per device.
-Also, the user account are password protected so users can ensure the safety of their precious stuy material.
+This will allow the user to manage which decks of flashcards they have access to in case there happens to be more than one user on a given device.
+The user accounts are also password protected so users can ensure the security of their precious study material.

 .. raw:: html